 Students interested in design, technical production, stage management, or directing, should bring portfolios, prompt books, photographs or other appropriate supporting material.

 Candidates who live at a considerable distance may submit an audition or portfolio online, or by sending a DVD.
 Contact the Department for instructions.

 Grants are awarded to freshmen on the basis of potential and talent.
 These awards are renewable and may be increased through significant activity in the Department.
 Students not awarded a grant in their freshman year may reapply at the end of the first semester.
 Transfer students are eligible after their first semester.

-While there are no auditions for admission to the Dance Program, we do hold auditions (usually the second Saturday in March) for placement in the technique classes for both the BA and BFA, and to determine Activity Grant awards.
+Auditions are held in February and March for acceptance into the BFA Dance Program, for placement in the technique classes for both the BA and BFA, and to determine Activity Grant awards.
 The Dance Program administers a limited number of talent/activity grants that may range from $500 to $5,000 per year and are renewable.
 They are based primarily on the student’s potential as a dancer and his/her contribution to the program.
 Additional grants are also available for outstanding continuing students.
 Departmental scholarships are in addition to any other university scholarships, grants or loans for which the student might qualify.